tonyjo/CarND/P2_CarND_Traffic_Sign_Classifier/Readme.md

 Sigma was set to 0.1

 #### Epochs:
+Trained just for 1 epoch.
 It took around, 5175 steps to finish training.
 This was after the batch size was set to 30, and validation accuracy was computed around every 6000 set.

 ### Question 5